AlwaysEconomist/Global-Electronics-Retailer-Dashboard-using-Power-BI/README.md

  - Launch gender-neutral marketing campaigns leveraging the balanced revenue split (49.18% Male, 50.82% Female).
  - Focus seasonal promotions in January and November to capitalize on revenue peaks.
  - Invest in marketing and logistics in Australia to boost its low revenue contribution (4.69%).
- - Strengthen presence in secondary markets like Canada, Italy, and the Netherlands.
+ - Strengthen presence in secondary markets like Canada, Italy, and the Netherlands that need further analysis.
  - Adjust pricing strategies to improve the declining average order value ($887, 0.6% decrease vs. PY).
  - Maintain or enhance delivery efficiency (4.5 days) to sustain customer satisfaction.
  - Prioritize stock and promotions for high-demand product categories (Computers, Cell Phones).